trueheart78/trueheart78.com/resume.md

 subscribes to the remote Redis server, which then pings me on my MacOS desktop that my attention is needed.

-_Note: No longer works as of MacOS Catalina 10.15_
+_Note: No longer maintained due to work-related VPN restrictions._

 * Source: [GitHub][go-call-me-notifier]